azavea/summer-of-maps-website/_projects/2017/2017-speak-to-your-health.md

 title: "Speak to Your Health" # Displays on the project post page
 client: "Speak to Your Health" # shows on the project card
+brief_description: "Mapping Impact of the Flint Water Crisis on Community Health" # shows on the project card
 seo_description: "" # goes in project meta description

 # Author/Fellow